Contents

 This is substantiated by the fact that we very often lack intersubjectivity in unquestioned sense experience.
 Before a certain time in our recent history, no one had ever seen the far side of the moon.
 Suppose the first astronaut or cosmonaut to do so was unable to photograph it or otherwise send back images to the earth.
 Suppose further that the surface was demolished by an enormous rain of meteorites shortly after the moon was observed.
 Would we have reason to doubt the astronaut’s description of what was seen, at least as to the major features?
 Certainly not.

-in principle and in practice does not really make any difference to the argument.
+Some would say that at least the astronaut’s experience was in principle intersubjective whereas the RE—the common ones we are usually concerned with—are not.
+But the distinction between in principle and in practice does not really make any difference to the argument.
 If the astronaut’s experience was not in practice intersubjective, how is it really any different from an experience which is in principle lacking intersubjectivity?
 In either case we still do not have intersubjectivity.
 We can think of other commonly accepted sense experiences which lack intersubjectivity.
 When only one person is there to observe an event and it cannot be repeated, the experience should not be rejected because it lacks intersubjectivity.
 Sense and RE are sufficiently analogous for us to accept the veridicity of both and on the same grounds.

 The appeal to intersubjectivity is often part of a fuller argument claiming a need for checking procedures.
 I know there is a pencil in my hand because I can check the tactile experience by other senses: by vision, or even by sound if I tap it on the desk.
 But I can further check it by asking another person what they see or feel or hear.
 Most, or at least many, REs only involve one sense.
 Many involve nothing like a normal perceptual experience but only an inner intuition or awareness.
 [But such a difference cannot be demonstrated to give credence to the one kind of experience but not to the other.]

 If an unchecked or uncheckable experience must be rejected, then why should the checked experience be accepted?
 If an unchecked experience (touching the pencil alone) has zero veridicity, then so does any other experience I’m checking it with (seeing or hearing the pencil).
 Likewise asking another person what they see or hear or feel is checking by reference to another unchecked experience.
 I don’t know that the person is even there except by seeing, hearing, or touching them.
 I might awaken in a moment only to find that my visual and auditory experience of another person was all just a very vivid dream.
 If a single experience alone has zero veridicity value, neither can several together.
 Zero plus zero plus zero will always equal zero.
 If a single experience has a finite amount of veridicity value, then, yes, further checking procedures (with similar veridicity for each additional checking experience) can give it greater veridicity.
 But you have to begin with a certain value for the single experience.
-And it is totally arbitrary to claim that the value of the single unchecked experience is not quite enough but the checked experience is
+And it is totally arbitrary to claim that the value of the single unchecked experience is not quite enough but the checked experience is just enough to establish acceptable veridicity.

 So the appeal to intersubjectivity or checking simply does not work to exclude an unchecked RE.
 If you experience something to be true by RE, you should accept it to be true just as you would accept any sense experience to give you the truth even if no one else is present to confirm it.